-Suffolk detectives are the leading players in the Gilgo Beach case, but their supporting cast has grown and the structure of the investigation could be reshaped by what forensic scientists finally learn about the six sets of remains found in the past month.
+Suffolk detectives are the leading players in the Gilgo Beach case, but their supporting cast has grown, and the structure of the investigation could be reshaped by what forensic scientists finally learn about the remains found in the past month.

-If links are established between the recent discoveries -- four in Suffolk and two in Nassau -- and the slayings of four women found in Suffolk in December, the case will become not only bigger but far more complex.
-Experts say one option would be creation of a multi-jurisdictional investigative task force to maintain effectively coordination among the agencies.
+If links are established between the recent discoveries -- four in Suffolk and a skull and a bag of bones in Nassau -- and the slayings of four women found in Suffolk in December, the case will become not only bigger but far more complex.
+Experts say one option would be creation of a multijurisdictional investigative task force to maintain effective coordination among the agencies.

 "Just the information management alone is a major undertaking," said Chuck Wexler, director of the Police Executive Research Forum, a law enforcement think tank based in Washington.

-Beyond the notorious difficulties of solving serial killings, Suffolk detectives have to juggle information, some of it years old, gathered by far-flung police agencies.
+Beyond the difficulties of solving the four suspected serial killings, Suffolk detectives have to juggle information, some of it years old, gathered by far-flung police agencies.

 Still, some experts say a joint task force structure strengthening the investigative links among the agencies involved could become the way to go.

-"The law enforcement agencies all want it to be success, so it's just a matter of getting over the personalities and the parochialism," said Bouchard, a former assistant director of the U.S. Bureau of Alcohol Tobacco and Firearms who is now a private security consultant.
-"Most of them will fight those fights behind closed doors, as they should."
+"The law enforcement agencies all want it to be success, so it's just a matter of getting over the personalities and the parochialism," said Bouchard, a former assistant director of the U.S. Bureau of Alcohol, Tobacco and Firearms who is now a private security consultant.

 "At its heart, it's a homicide investigation," Wexler said.
 Homicide cases "are something local jurisdictions do day in and day out, and they know how to do it best."